David E. Dismukes, Ph.D., Consulting Economist

 tylerfrench@acadianconsulting.com

-Mr. French holds a B.S. in Accounting from Southeastern University.
+Mr. French holds a Bachelor of Science degree in Accounting from Southeastern Louisiana University.

 marcelogonzalez@acadianconsulting.com